 The base class of all sound generating and capturing devices is CSoundBaseDevice.
 The following table lists the provided classes for the different interfaces.
 The higher level support provides an additional conversion function for sound data in different formats as an example, which can be easily adapted for other sound classes.

-Interface Connector Low level support Higher level support PWM 3.5" headphone jack CPWMSoundBaseDevice CPWMSoundDevice I2S GPIO header CI2SSoundBaseDevice HDMI HDMI(0) CHDMISoundBaseDevice VCHIQ HDMI or headphone jack CVCHIQSoundBaseDevice CVCHIQSoundDevice
+Interface Connector Low level support Higher level support PWM 3.5" headphone jack CPWMSoundBaseDevice CPWMSoundDevice I2S GPIO header CI2SSoundBaseDevice HDMI HDMI(0) CHDMISoundBaseDevice USB Jack of USB device CUSBSoundBaseDevice VCHIQ HDMI or headphone jack CVCHIQSoundBaseDevice CVCHIQSoundDevice